kiranchhatre/kiranchhatre.github.io/_pages/Research.md

 >   **Mini Thesis** at Institute of General Mechanics at RWTH Aachen University, Germany.

--   Constitutive Viscoplastic Modeling using Aritificial Neural Networks.
+-   ”Combine an Artificial Neural Network with an UMAT subroutine to replace a Chaboche Viscoplastic Constitutive Law in Abaqus.”
+Sequence to sequence learning using LSTM and Neural Networks.
+Visaulization using TensorBoard.

 >   **TensorFlow implementation to decipher sign language**